course-go/exercises/01-workspace-and-project-basics/README.md

 The go command and the tools it invokes consult environment variables for configuration.
 We will just take a quick glimpse at them.

 1. Go downloads and installs all packages to a directory specified by the **GOPATH** environment variable.
-    - To learn more about **GOPATH** execute `go env GOPATH`.
+    - To view the currently set **GOPATH** execute `$ go env GOPATH`.
     - By default:
         - **$HOME/go** on Unix,
         - **%USERPROFILE%\go** on Windows
-    - I personally recommend hiding the **go** directory by setting the **GOPATH** explicitly.
+    - You can change the **GOPATH** by setting it explicitly.
-        - Add `export GOPATH=$HOME/.go` to your bashrc or zshrc.
+        - E.g. add `export GOPATH=$HOME/.go` to your bashrc or zshrc.
 2. Go SDK can be specified by the **GOROOT** variable.
     - You do not need to set this variable unless you plan to use different Go version.
-3. To view the current state of all of yours Go environment variables execute: `go env`.
+3. To view the current state of all of your Go environment variables execute: `$ go env`.
+    - Run it and briefly skim over the output.
-4. To view all configurable variables and their meaning execute: `go help environment`.
+4. To view all configurable variables and their meaning execute: `$ go help environment`.

 ### Go